HTTP status codes are an essential aspect of SEO.

-HTTP status codes are an essential aspect of SEO.
-HTTP status code tells the browser what happened after you made a request.
+HTTP (Hypertext Transfer Protocol) status code tells the browser what happened after you made a request.
 By checking the HTTP status code, you can ensure that your website is running smoothly and that there are no issues to fix.

 This post will explain everything you need to know about HTTP status codes, their importance, and how you can use them to improve your website’s ranking in search engines.